IAA UAS Operator Registration

 Once your account is verified by the IAA you need to login and setup Two Factor Authentication (2FA).

+Step 12.
 Download onto your mobile device your preferred ‘Authenticator App' from the list provided.

+Step 13.
 Open your Authenticator App and using the QR reader function, capture the QR code presented on MYSRS.

 Note: You will be presented with 5 password recovery keys – take a photo and save them somewhere safe – they will no longer be available once your 2FA is set-up but will be required if your ever encounter problems with 2FA.